Canadian National Exhibition: Shows and attractions

 The Coca-Cola Coliseum is used for live shows.
 Including high-wire acts, skating, and the RCMP Musical Ride in the past, most recently was an aerial and acrobatic show featuring Olympic skater Elvis Stojko.
 Outdoors, the Bandshell is used for daily music and nightly headliners.
 Additionally, areas are set up at various points around the ground for outdoor entertainment.
 These include such things as beer gardens, musical acts, acrobatic acts, buskers, parkour displays, circus acts, children's shows and educational displays.

-BMO Field is a multi-purpose stadium located in the center of the fair grounds.
+BMO Field is a multi-purpose stadium located in the centre of the fair grounds.

-The CNE grounds is also home to BMO Field, a large multi-purpose facility located in the center of the grounds.
+The CNE grounds is also home to BMO Field, a large multi-purpose facility located in the centre of the grounds.
 The stadium is used by two professional sports teams based in Toronto, the Toronto Argonauts Canadian football team and the Toronto FC soccer (association football) team.
 Each team plays at least one home game during the fair.

 The CNE holds several sports tournaments during the fair.
 At Coronation Park, located across Lake Shore Boulevard, to the east of the Princes' Gates, the CNE holds two baseball tournaments.
 It holds a youth peewee baseball tournament and a girl's fastball tournament.
 The tournaments used to be played at a baseball diamond in the far west corner of Exhibition Place, but that diamond was replaced by the OVO Athletic Centre.
 At the Centre, the CNE holds a 3-on-3 basketball tournament.

 Each night of the fair, live music is presented at the CNE Bandshell.
 It is an outdoor venue in the west end of the park, with a stage reminiscent of the Hollywood Bowl and bench seats in a park-like setting that gently slopes down to the Bandshell.
 Built in the 1930s, the stage has had a huge number of performances from famous entertainers from many different genres over the years.
 In the past, the various Exhibition Stadiums hosted large outdoor concerts.
 The current BMO Field is not used for outdoor live concerts, preserving the field's surface for sports.
 Today, the Budweiser Stage south of Lake Shore Boulevard in Ontario Place hosts large live concerts during the Ex and all summer long.
 During the fair, several stages are set up at different places, with live music in a beer garden setting.